 - Your puppy’s health and any genetic conditions to which he is predisposed

-Before you head to the pet store, it is also helpful to have dog food ingredients explained to you.
+Before you head to the pet store, it is also helpful to learn how to read a pet food label.
 There are a lot of misconceptions and tricky marketing tactics surrounding pet food, so be careful what you believe!
 To combat this, the World Small Animal Veterinary Association has released some helpful guides, including how to evaluate nutrition information on the internet and how to choose a pet food.
 These resources will help you make sure that you are choosing a reputable diet for your puppy.

 Don’t forget these important aspects of puppy nutrition!

 Choosing a good puppy diet is extremely important, but there’s more to feeding your puppy than just what you put in his bowl.
 A good nutrition plan should also include portion control, limiting the best puppy treats, and making sure your puppy gets regular exercise.